-Our initiatives Expenditure \$ 3.1 1Reduce the volume of virgin construction materials on Council road projects, by using a minimum of 20% recycled materials including glass, plastics, and toners in our asphalt products to resurface roads.Works perfor 3.2 .2 Progress towards meeting the targets of the Climate Action Plan to reduce Council and community emissions by implementing the 2023-24 actions of the Climate Action Plan Implementation Plan.
-3.3 Improve the green canopy coverage in our urban environment for the enjoyment of future generations by presenting the Urban Greening Strategy to Council for endorsement.
+Our initiatives Expenditure \$ 3.1 Reduce the volume of virgin construction materials on Council road projects, by using a minimum of 20% recycled materials including glass, plastics, and toners in our asphalt products to resurface roads.
+Works performed using existing resources 3.2 Progress towards meeting the targets of the Climate Action Plan to reduce Council and community emissions by implementing the 2023-24 actions of the Climate Action Plan Implementation Plan. \$1,000,000 3.3 Improve the green canopy coverage in our urban environment for the enjoyment of future generations by presenting the Urban Greening Strategy to Council for endorsement.
 Works performed using existing resources 3.4 Improve the community's ability to access biodiversity and indigenous vegetation now and into the future by finalising the Biodiversity Asset Management Plan.
 Works performed using existing resources 3.5 Identify options to support the uptake of electric vehicles and low emission vehicles by the Boroondara community through the implementation of electric vehicle charging stations in shopping centre carparks.
 Works performed using existing resources